Identifying optimally cost-effective dynamic treatment regimes with a Q-learning approach: Introduction

 In this paper, we propose an efficient algorithm for identifying optimal list-based decision rules under fixed cost constraints.
-We use Q-learning with policy search methodology to maximize treatment effectiveness within the class of list-based regimes with costs under pre-defined thresholds.
-We modify the algorithm proposed by \cite{zhang2018interpretable} to efficiently estimate the clauses within the list-based decision rules.
-In addition, we propose a novel iterative cost-effectiveness analysis to select an optimally cost-effective treatment regime from a set of candidate treatment regimes.
-This approach uses ICER to sequentially compare the relative benefit of progressively more expensive treatment regimes.
-The proposed cost-effectiveness analysis better approximates traditional cost-effectiveness analyses than do prior methods and avoids complications arising from non-iterative analyses \citep{cohen2008interpreting}.
+We use Q-learning with policy search methodology to maximize treatment effectiveness within the class of list-based regimes with cost constraints.
+We modify the algorithm proposed by \cite{zhang2018interpretable} to efficiently estimate our list-based decision rules.
+Within our data example, we propose an iterative cost-effectiveness analysis that uses ICER to select an optimally cost-effective regime for the adjuvant treatment of endometrial cancer from a set of candidate regimes corresponding to different cost-constraints.

 The remainder of this manuscript is organized as follows.
 In Section \ref{sec:methods} we introduce methodology for estimating optimal list-based treatment regimes under a constraint on overall expected treatment costs.
-In Section \ref{sec:ce_analysis}, we propose a new approach for selecting an optimally cost-effective regime from a set of candidate regimes corresponding to increasing cost thresholds.
 We explore the operating characteristics of our proposed regime identification approach through simulations in Section \ref{sec:sim}.
+In Section \ref{sec:data_example} we perform a cost-effectiveness analysis to identify an optimal cost-effective treatment strategy for assigning endometrial cancer patients to adjuvant radiation and chemotherapy.
 We describe additional considerations and avenues for future developments in Section \ref{sec:discussion}.